MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

    | 11 - 20 | Minimum: 10% <br>Maximum: 90% |
    | &gt; 21 | Minimum: 5%  <br>Maximum: 95% |

- For more information, see [Email read rates](../overview/privacy-guide-users.md#email-read-ratess).
+ For more information, see [Email read rates and document open rates](../overview/privacy-guide.md#email-read-rates-and-document-open-rates).
 To see who opened an email, use [Outlook's request read receipts](https://support.office.com/article/add-and-request-read-receipts-and-delivery-notifications-a34bf70a-4c2c-4461-b2a1-12e4a7a92141).

 **To see read information about sent emails**

-1. If the Viva Insights pane isn't already open, select the **Viva Insights** icon in the Outlook **Home** ribbon to open it.
+1. If the Insights pane isn't already open, select the **Insights** icon in the Outlook **Home** ribbon to open it.

    >[!Note]
    >If you see a "Welcome!" message, select **Get started**.

-2. In **Viva Insights**, select one of the following:
+2. In **Insights**, select one of the following:

    1. **In-context email open rate** - Shows read statistics for the sent email that you currently have open in Outlook.
 It also provides open rates for linked or attached documents that are stored in OneDrive for Business or in SharePoint.